abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 * Network HI -- Redfish HTTP requests/responses over a TCP/IP network connection between a Host and Manager

-### Network Host Interface Details
+### Network Host Interface Protocol Details

-* A Network Host Interface provides a TCP/IP network connection that routes TCP/IP traffic between the Redfish client software running on the host OS and the Manager.
+Implementations that support the "Network Host Interface" shall implement a TCP/IP network connection that routes TCP/IP traffic between the Redfish client software running on the host OS and the Manager.

 * Any link-level driver and interconnect that routes TCP/IP may be used.
+Example implementations include:
-* Authentication, encryption, and authorization equivalent to the out-of-band Redfish API is included in the definition.
+  * A  USB Network Connection between host and manager
-  * Implementations should support the full authentication, encryption, and authorization for Network Host interfaces.
+  * A host PCIe NIC that connects to a manager NIC
-  * Implementations may also support AuthNone or un-encrypted connections when passing credentials if so configured.
+  * A host PCIe NIC that connects to a management LAN that connects to a manager

-* A mechanism to automatically pass credentials to the host OS kernel using UEFI runtime variables is also  defined
+* Authentication, and authorization equivalent to the out-of-band Redfish API shall be supported if enabled via manager configuration.
-  * Users may disable this if desired
+  * However, implementations may support an AuthNone authentication mode (no authentication required) that can optionally be configured on the manager.
+If implemented the RoleId assumed by AuthNone requests shall be configurable.

-  * The privileges for this kernel interface shall be configurable.
-In many cases the privilege is expected to be limited to reading sensors
+* Services shall require HTTPS encryption for the Network Host Interface with same requirements as via out-of-band network interfaces:

-### MCTP Host Interface Details
+  * Session Login POSTs shall use HTTPS
-* An MCTP-based Host Interface provides an MCTP Host Interface compliant with DSP0256 that routes Redfish requests and responses over MCTP between the Redfish host software and the Manager
+  * Patches that contain sensitive data shall use HTTPS
-* Any physical interconnect between the host and manager that has a MCTP host transport binding (as defined in DSP0256) may be used
+  * Basic Auth requests shall require HTTPS

-* The SPMF and PMCI will specify a mapping of HTTP to MCTP sufficient to carry Redfish requests/responses.
+* A mechanism to automatically pass credentials to the host OS kernel using UEFI runtime variables may be implemented as defined in section  (Kernel Authentication Link).
-* Authentication, encryption, and authorization will be supported in the MCTP HI definition.
+  * If the Kernal Authentication Interface is implemented, Redfish services shall implement a configuration option that allows customers to disable the Kernel Authentication
-* The mechanism to pass credentials up to the host OS kernel will also be supported.
+  * If the Kernel Authentication Interface is implemented, Redfish service shall implement a configurable privileges for this kernel interface shall be configurable.

 ### SMBIOS Support